Bankrupt Rite Aid sues US Justice Dept to stop opioid lawsuit

 The DOJ has argued that U.S. bankruptcy law does not stop it from exercising its "police powers" through its lawsuit.

-Rite Aid would not concede that point, and said a bankruptcy judge should rule on that dispute rather than the judge overseeing the DOJ's lawsuit in Cleveland federal court.
+Rite Aid would not concede that point, and said Kaplan, who is overseeing the company's Chapter 11 proceedings, should rule on that dispute rather than the judge overseeing the DOJ's lawsuit in Cleveland federal court.

+Rite Aid, which operates about 2,000 retail pharmacies in 17 U.S. states, filed for bankruptcy protection on Oct.
+15, seeking to close underperforming stores, sell its pharmacy benefit company Elixir and resolve over 1,600 lawsuits alleging it oversold addictive opioid medications by filling illegal or suspicious prescriptions.

+A court-appointed committee representing opioid plaintiffs warned Kaplan at a Thursday court hearing in Trenton, New Jersey, that Rite Aid's bankruptcy could result in no payment to victims injured by the company's allegedly reckless sale of opioid drugs.

 ((Dietrich.Knauth@thomsonreuters.com;))